drcallaway/typescript-intro/index.md

 * Improves the scalability of large JavaScript projects.
 * Compiles to standard JavaScript.
 * Can be adopted gradually.
+* Can add type information to existing "untyped" JavaScript libraries.
 * Recently placed second in a popular <a href="https://insights.dice.com/2020/05/29/10-most-loved-programming-languages-rust-typescript-more/" target="_blank">"most loved language" survey</a>.

 [Next >](playground.md)